 In accordance with FRS 102 section 25, the costs of raising term finance are charged to the profit and loss account over the term of the debt at a constant rate on the carrying amount unless the debt is for a period of less than five years.
-All borrowing costs incurred relating to assets under development, whether for long-term investment or trading activity, are capitalised until completion of the development.
+All borrowing costs incurred relating to assets under development, are capitalised until completion of the development.